 For finding dim and difficult objects, I also use this method.

 - I use a phone mount that I purchased for cycling.
-It attaches to the EP tube of my straight-through finder.
+It used to be attached to the EP tube of my straight-through finder.
+As I now have a RACI, I attach the mount using a 1 metre cable tie.

 - I have tried using the phone so that screen points upwards (as in the picture) and also towards the eyepiece (in landscape mode) so it is facing me.
 The latter makes scanning a bit of the sky to see what is there very easy.
 I have found a number of DSOs and binaries “by accident” in this way.